sandeepinampudi/Capstone/README.md

 The goal of my capstone project is to build an evolution tree of growing technologgies around the world.
 This classifcation scheme allow users to easily recognise the possible fields connected to their field of interest.

-To build this tree, I chose International Patent Classification (IPC) codes that are recorded in each publsihed patent related to each technology as ingredients.
+To build this tree, we chose International Patent Classification (IPC) codes that are recorded in each publsihed patent related to each technology as ingredients.

 Data Acquisition: